-- Talk about any life changing experiences of their own and read about the conversion and work of Saint Paul

-- Talk about what makes a good and inspiring leader and about the qualities Jesus showed.
+Most pupils are expected to: Suggested areas of study Links and suggested activities Describe the impact of key figures in Christianity • Describe the influence and impact of Jesus and Saint Paul • Talk about any life-changing experiences of their own and read about the conversion and work of Saint Paul Make links between these people and good leadership today Make links between these figures and the influence they have had on more recent Christian leaders and inspiring people.
+Talk about what makes a good and inspiring leader and about the qualities Jesus showed.
 Who do they admire and why?

-- Find out about the work of other key Christian figures and explore how they were influenced by Jesus, and what sort of qualities they possessed eg.

-- Rev'd James Hudson Taylor

-- Dr Thomas Barnardo

-- Mother Teresa of Calcutta
+Find out about the work of other key Christian figures and explore how they were influenced by Jesus, and what sort of qualities they possessed eg. Rev'd James Hudson Taylor Dr Thomas Barnardo Mother Teresa of Calcutta George Fox Rev'd John Wesley Rev'd Charles Wesley William Wilberforce, MP Elizabeth Fry Famous Quaker families (Rowntree, Fry, Cadbury, Barclay, Lloyd etc).

-- George Fox

-- Rev'd John Wesley

-- Rev'd Charles Wesley

-- William Wilberforce, MP

-- Elizabeth Fry

-- Famous Quaker families (Rowntree, Fry, Cadbury, Barclay, Lloyd etc).

 - Analysis

 - Interpretation

 - P4C

-- · Understanding of a different faith
+- Understanding of a different faith

 - British Values

 - History

 - PSHE

 - English

-- ICT
+- ICTCitize

 - Citizenship